-- Present prospects of Elementary Particle experiments: - ENERGY frontier \rightarrow LHC, HL-LHC, ILC, TLEP,.... - INTENSITY frontier \rightarrow flavour-factories, fixed target,... - SENSITIVITY frontier → detectors for dark matter, neutrinos,.. - The general idea is to measure quantities for which you have a clear prediction from the Standard Model, and a hint that a sizeable correction would be present in case of "New Physics".
+- Present prospects of Elementary Particle experiments: - ENERGY frontier → LHC, HL-LHC, ILC, TLEP,.... - INTENSITY frontier → flavour-factories, fixed target,... - SENSITIVITY frontier → detectors for dark matter, neutrinos,.. - The general idea is to measure quantities for which you have a clear prediction from the theory (not only Standard Model), and a hint that a sizeable correction would be present in case of "New Physics".